Louisville Homeowners’ Ultimate Fly Prevention Handbook

 The term housefly refers to a wide range of common invasive species, all of which can traffic in diseases like salmonella and typhus.
 It’s important to address the following common areas where flies invade homes:

 - Windows & doors: Flies can, naturally, fly inside through open doors and windows.
 But they can also crawl through torn screens or gaps underneath the threshold.

 - Cracks & holes: Another common access point for pests of all kinds are the small cracks and holes that inevitably form around a structure’s exterior due to time and weathering -- or, worse, pest damage itself.

 - Contaminated items: Flies or their maggot offspring can be carried inside of homes on contaminated debris, food, containers, or other common items.

 Household Factors To Address

 While you can address the above factors by keeping a well-maintained home, some factors are easier to control than others.
-Pests like flies are attracted indoors by factors like food and water year-round, but they also need the shelter that human homes provide to survive the winter.
+Flies in Louisville are attracted indoors by factors like food and water year-round, but they also need the shelter that human homes provide to survive the winter.
 That’s why it’s important to address those entry points long before flies can use them to get in, and you need to make sure to address the following attractants, too: